Trip to Saaremaa Island

 This bus-trip will take us to Virtsu from where we have a short ferry ride to Muhu island.
 We discover the island before we arrive to Saaremaa.
 In Saaremaa, we will visit many different places (meteorite crater, windmills, cliffs, nature, seaside) plus the capital of the island Kuressaare (and its castle and old town area).
 We stay two nights in a 3* hotel and have visits to exciting cultural places.

-All trips depart at 08am and arrival at 09pm
+The trip depart s at 08am on Friday and arrives back at 09pm on Sunday.

-The trips are open to everybody, so bring your friends and family with you!
+The trip is open to everybody, so bring your friends and family with you!

 Get your ESNcard for discount.